oxheadalpha/teztnets/idiazabalnet/README.md

 ⚠️  We are maintaining a [`teztnet/idiazabalnet`](https://gitlab.com/nomadic-labs/tezos/-/tree/testnet/idiazabalnet) branch with a snapshot of protocol alpha from 2021-11-06.
 If any upgrades are needed, they will go to this branch. **Do not use most recent master branch**.

+⚠️  There are no released packages or binaries for this testnet.
+You must build from source or use Docker.

 ⚠️  Tenderbake has no endorser.
 The endorser binary does not exist.
 This is normal.
 Running the baker daemon is enough.

 ⚠️  You can not sign with Ledger for now.
 You need to use a hot wallet address.